qudusyusuf720/hux-assessment-frontend/Python-React-Project/contact-mgt-app/src/README.md

   ## 🛠 Installation and Setup Instructions /Instruções para instalação.

-  1. Installation: `npm install`
+  1. Installation: `yarn install`

-  2. In the project directory, you can run: `npm start`
+  2. In the project directory, you can run: `yarn start`

  ## License